Air Berlin: 2007–2012: Takeovers, expansion and new alliances

 In March 2007, Air Berlin took over German leisure airline LTU, gaining access to the long-haul market and becoming the fourth-largest airline group in Europe in terms of passenger traffic.
 This deal led to the introduction of Airbus A321 and Airbus A330 aircraft into Air Berlin's fleet.
 On 1 May 2009, the LTU brand was discontinued.

 On 7 July 2007, Air Berlin announced an order for 25 Boeing 787-8 Dreamliner long-haul aircraft, with further options and purchase rights.
-Three additional aircraft of this type were to be leased from ILFC.
+Three additional aircraft of this type were to be leased from International Lease Finance Corporation.

 On 21 August 2007, Air Berlin acquired a 49 percent shareholding in Swiss charter airline Belair, the remainder being owned by tour operator Hotelplan.
 Following the deal, Belair's long-haul business was terminated, and the fleet was replaced by Airbus A320 family aircraft operating scheduled flights on behalf of Air Berlin as well as charter flights for Hotelplan.
 On 20 September 2007, Air Berlin announced it intended to buy its competitor Condor in a deal that envisaged Condor's owner, Thomas Cook Group, taking a 30% stake in Air Berlin.
 However, the rapidly increasing price of jet fuel and other considerations led to the abandonment of the deal in July 2008.

 In January 2008 Air Berlin introduced a new logo and corporate design.
 The logo is a white oval shape on a red background (suggesting an aircraft window) where the letter "a" is a white circle and two white stylised wings.
 The text "Air Berlin" was in lower case and written as one word.
 Sometimes the slogan "Your Airline" was featured as part of the logo.
 In June 2008, CEO Joachim Hunold offended Catalan language speakers, when he claimed in an article included in Air Berlin's in-flight magazine that the government of the Balearic Islands was trying to impose the use of Catalan on Air Berlin flights from and to Majorca.
 He claimed that Air Berlin was an international airline and was not obliged to use Catalan.
 Hunold went on to criticise the language policy in Catalonia and the Balearic Islands, claiming that at the time many children could not speak any Spanish.
-The Balearic Islands' President, Francesc Antich, explained that his government had simply sent a letter to encourage airlines operating in the Balearic Islands to include Catalan among the languages used for onboard announcements.
+The Balearic Islands' president, Francesc Antich, explained that his government had simply sent a letter to encourage airlines operating in the Balearic Islands to include Catalan among the languages used for onboard announcements.